michael-pfister/uidotdev-free-reactjs-bootcamp/README.md

 ## About

-This is an additional bootcamp i took in order to have a deeper understanding of how React works
+This is an additional bootcamp I took in order to have a deeper understanding of how React works.

 ## Link to Bootcamp